What is bio-preferred?

 A biobased product is a commercial or industrial product (other than food or feed) that is composed, in whole or in significant part, of biological products, including renewable domestic agricultural materials (including plant, animal, and aquatic materials), forestry materials, intermediate materials, or feedstocks.
 Biobased products exclude motor vehicle fuels, heating oil, or electricity produced from biomass.

 Biobased content may be estimated using the ratio of “new” organic carbon (such as from agricultural materials) to total organic carbon (“new” + “old” or petroleum-based carbon).
 Water and inorganic carbon (such as carbonate) are excluded.
-This document provides more information about biobased content and how it is determined.
 The Program uses ASTM D6866 to quantify the biobased content of a product during the certification process.

 The USDA Certified Biobased Product label is not a guarantee or warranty of safety or an expression of environmental preference or impact.
 The increased use of biobased products is expected to help reduce petroleum consumption by increasing the use of renewable resources, reducing the amount of additional carbon released into the atmosphere.
 This may help to better manage the carbon cycle, and in turn, reduce resultant adverse environmental and health impacts.
 For more information on environmental marketing claims please refer to the Federal Trade Commission’s Green Guides.